 -Yes, she is!
 She is very beautiful.
 John’s voice turned soft and tender, still betraying a great level of admiration for the woman he saw naked, for the woman he had gotten to understand that was a warrior from a very high level aristocratic family – same like her brother – for the lady who served him tea while his eyes were undressing her from the thin like air bathrobe she was wearing.
 Few long minutes of complete silence followed up.
 Each of the three actors participating at the scene tried to put their thoughts in order, sensing that the outcome of this discussion will shed some light on the next steps they will have to make.
 One could hear his heart beating – this is how quiet it got into the room.
 Everyone was now waiting for someone else to say something.
 Finally, Zhaohui summoned up her spirits and ask again the question:

--How many antlers did the stag have?
+-How many antlers did the hart have?
 Can you remember?

 To everyone’s surprise (including his own), John answered without hesitation:

 -Nine on each side.